inadequate/ColorText/README.md

 It will works only if you are still using BlockLauncher.

-Non-BlockLauncher users should type /discolor and will not get colored message(since there arent in mcpel
+Non-BlockLauncher users should type /discolor and will not get colored message(since there arent in mcpe)

 Reporting bugs
 ===========